nu11secur1ty/docker-lamp/README.md

 This document describe how to setup LAMP stack with Docker and Container.
 In this guide, We will setup three Container

-o - Apache and php Container
+- Apache and php Container

-o - MySQL Container
+- MySQL Container

-o - PhpMyAdmin Container
+- PhpMyAdmin Container

 **Step 1- Clone git repository to your local machine and change directory**